 2640 Main St

-Many restaurants in Santa Monica use fresh foods from the local Santa Monica farmers markets.
-Check out our guide on farm-to-table restaurants today.
+Farmers markets are a fantastic place to pick up organic and fresh ingredients, and many restaurants in Santa Monica use produce from the local Santa Monica farmers markets.
+If you are looking for restaurants that used locally-sourced food, check out our guide on farm-to-table restaurants.